iliapopov17/BI-Workshop-Projects/Project_06/README.md

 |YDR342C|-4.507653|2.983276e-26|High-affinity glucose trans- porter; member of the major fa- cilitator superfamily|
 |YCR021C|-4.451892|1.118774e-24|Negative regulator of the H(+)-ATPase _Pma1p_; stress-responsive protein|

+_Table 3.
+Top Five Upregulated and Downregulated Genes at 30 Minutes of Fermentation._

 ### Functional Annotation
 Gene Ontology (GO) terms associated with upregulated genes were predominantly related to ribosome synthesis (Figure 4a).
 In the context of ribosome biogenesis, upregulated genes were indicated in the visualization of the KEGG pathway (Figure 5).
 Conversely, the annotations of downregulated genes were primarily associated with various metabolic pathways, with a particular emphasis on carbohydrate and pyruvate metabolism (Figure 6a).
 For the citrate and pyruvate metabolic pathways, downregulated genes were indicated in the visualization of the KEGG pathway (Figure 7).
 Figures 4b and 6b depict the connection network for annotated GO biological processes for upregulated and downregulated genes, respectively.

+<div style='justify-content: center'>
+<img src="https://github.com/iliapopov17/BI-Workshop-miniProjects/blob/main/Project_06/img/up_reg_genes.png" align='center', width="50%">
+</div>

 _Figure 4.
 KEGG enrichment analysis (a) and GO network of biological processes (b) for upregulated genes.
 Visualization were performed on websource shinyGO v0.80_

 <div style='justify-content: center'>
-<img src="https://github.com/iliapopov17/BI-Workshop-miniProjects/blob/main/Project_06/img/up_reg_genes.png" align='center', width="50%">
+<img src="https://github.com/iliapopov17/BI-Workshop-miniProjects/blob/main/Project_06/img/ribosome_biogenesis.png" align='center', width="50%">
 </div>

 _Figure 5.
 KEGG pathway for ribosome biogenesis in eucary- otes with presentation of upregulated genes in green blocks.
 Visualization was performed on websource shinyGO v0.80_

 <div style='justify-content: center'>
-<img src="https://github.com/iliapopov17/BI-Workshop-miniProjects/blob/main/Project_06/img/ribosome_biogenesis.png" align='center', width="50%">
+<img src="https://github.com/iliapopov17/BI-Workshop-miniProjects/blob/main/Project_06/img/down_reg_genes.png" align='center', width="50%">
 </div>

 _Figure 6.
 KEGG enrichment analysis (a) and GO network of bi- ological processes (b) for downregulated genes.
 Visualization was performed on websource shinyGO v0.80_

 <div style='justify-content: center'>
-<img src="https://github.com/iliapopov17/BI-Workshop-miniProjects/blob/main/Project_06/img/down_reg_genes.png" align='center', width="50%">
+<img src="https://github.com/iliapopov17/BI-Workshop-miniProjects/blob/main/Project_06/img/TCA_cycle_and_pyruvate_metabolism.png" align='center', width="50%">
 </div>

 _Figure 7.
 KEGG pathway for citracte cycle and pyruvate metabolism with presentation of downregulated genes in red blocks.
 Visualization was performed on websource shinyGO v0.80_

-<div style='justify-content: center'>
-<img src="https://github.com/iliapopov17/BI-Workshop-miniProjects/blob/main/Project_06/img/TCA_cycle_and_pyruvate_metabolism.png" align='center', width="50%">
-</div>

 ## Discussion
 During this study, the analysis of Saccharomyces cerevisiae RNA sequencing results included the evaluation of read quality, alignment to the reference genome, and assignment to genomic features.
 Subsequently, a differential expression analysis was conducted to identify changes in the yeast transcriptome following a 30-minute fermentation period.
 The shift to anaerobic conditions led to significant alterations in gene expression across various biological processes, with a substantial number exhibiting low p-values.
 Table 3 details the top five upregulated and downregulated genes, along with their corresponding products.